hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_profile.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the Resource Group in which the Front Door service should exist.
 Changing this forces a new resource to be created.

 * `sku` - (Required) Can be either `Premium_AzureFrontDoor` or `Standard_AzureFrontDoor`.
 Changing this forces a new resource to be created.

+---

+The following attributes are exported:

+* `id` - The ID of the FrontDoor.

+* `header_frontdoor_id` - The unique ID of the Front Door which is embedded into the incoming headers `X-Azure-FDID` attribute and maybe used to filter traffic sent by the Front Door to your backend.